-The most recent figures show that the number of IoT patent applications in the industry stood at nine in the three months ending December – down from 18 over the same period in 2020.
+The most recent figures show that the number of IoT related patent applications in the industry stood at 23 in the three months ending February – down from 32 over the same period in 2021.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.